 First-party data wins the day

 At the top of the list for CPG brands interested in retail media networks is the opportunity to gain access to a retailer’s first-party data.
-Changing privacy laws and the sunsetting of third-party cookies, although delayed is still a reality, and has magnified the value of first-party data for brands as they look for ways to future-proof their digital advertising strategy.
+Changing privacy laws and the sunsetting of third-party cookies have magnified the value of first-party data for brands as they look for ways to future-proof their digital advertising strategy.

 Most have used cookies to create, track and reach consumers with personalized marketing across sites.
 Personalized marketing has driven huge efficiency gains for advertisers, and retailer first-party shopper data offers CPGs a route back to a direct, measurable connection with the consumer in the impending post-cookie era.